-- Publishers will adhere to the Google Publisher Policies;
+- Publishers must adhere to the Platforms programme policies and the Google Publisher Policies;

-- Publisher will adhere to any additional implementation and technical guidelines as may be provided by AdMob.
+- Any additional implementation and technical guidelines as may be provided by AdMob;

 - Publisher may not use AdMob's mediation service in a manner that would violate the Publisher’s agreement(s) with any third-party ad network;